Linker script weird tricks or EFI on ia64

 Here is what linker script tries to achieve:

-section. - Other things go below.
+.text : ...section.BaseOfCodeis the very first byte of.textsection. - Other things go below.

 GNU hash mystery

-is used to produce final (PE32+
+Later objcopy is used to produce final (PE32+) binary by copying

-whitelisted sections passed via -j
+whitelisted sections passed via -j:

 objcopy -j .text -j .sdata -j .data -j .dynamic -j .dynsym -j .rel \